Scholars’ Spotlight: The Legacy of Irving Thalberg

 Erich von Stroheim

 Thalberg needed all this determination to tackle one of the first projects he inherited: 1922’s Foolish Wives.
 Directed by Erich von Stroheim, and costing nearly $1 million, it was on track to become the most expensive film made up until that time by a Hollywood studio.
-Largely because of Stroheim’s legendary obsession for detail.
+Largely because of Stroheim’s legendary obsession with detail.

 The director insisted that every prop, costume, and building in the picture be as authentic as possible.
 For an establishing shot of Monte Carlo, Stroheim demanded a replica of the actual casino be built to scale on the Universal Studio backlot.
 Even though only the front of the building was seen on film for only a few seconds.
 Von Stroheim also ordained that all the film’s cast members eat actual caviar on screen.

 Von Stroheim wanted to make a movie that was six to ten hours long.
-Further, he had absolutely no respect for the young man who was tasked with keeping tabs on the production.
+Further, he had no respect for the young man who was tasked with keeping tabs on the production.
 Von Stroheim was reported to have grumbled:

 “Since when does a boy supervise a genius?”